thesystemninjaneer/billtracker/backend/bill-payment-service/README.md

     {"message":"Payment record deleted successfully."}
     ```

 This robust Bill Payment Service is integrated with the React frontend, the Dashboard and Record Payment Form, to bring the bill tracking functionality to life.
-To run and test the frontend integration, see the ./my-bill-tracker-frontend/README.md.
+To run and test the frontend integration, see the [frontend README](../my-bill-tracker-frontend/README.md).